Losing your mucus plug and not sure what not to do? First things first: what is a mucus plug in pregnancy, and why was it there in the first place?

 Losing the mucus plug means a vaginal discharge like no other.

-It may come out in one big chunk or pieces of mucus plug.
+It may come out in one big chunk or in pieces.

 Sometimes, it comes out so gradually that you don’t even notice it happening.